jzfai/micro-frontend-template/README.md

-# vue3-micro-frontend
+# micro-frontend-template

 **English** | [中文](./README-zh_CN.md)

-> A minimal vue3-micro-frontend with Element-Plus UI & axios & permission control & lint & hook
+> A minimal micro-frontend-template with Element-Plus UI & axios & permission control & lint & hook

-A new  generation vue3-micro-frontend  construct  using  vue3(setup-script)+vite2+element-plus ，It's fast!
+A new  generation micro-frontend-template  construct  using  vue3(setup-script)+vite2+element-plus ，It's fast!

 Use eslint+prettier+gitHooks format and verification code to improve code standardization and development efficiency